Spendit - Marketing Website

 Hi everyone!

-Here is the marketing website for the upcoming app called Spendit that I have designed earlier this week.
+Here is the marketing website for the app called Spendit that I have designed last week.

 I hope you like it and I am really looking forward to hearing your feedback!